electric utility disconnect notice power

 • Most of us have been there.
 You forget to pay the bill.
 You go on vacation.
 You’re running short on funds.
 And then that disconnection notice comes in the mail.
 Oh no!
 What now?

-This article will explain your rights and responsibilities for your electricity bill in Texas, and how to avoid electricity disconnection.
+This article will explain your rights and responsibilities for your electricity bill in Texas, how to avoid electricity disconnection and what you can do to turn the power on.
+Additionally, we touch on when your provider can shut off power and alternatives for making payments.

 Electricity Shut Off Laws in Texas